Cyances/Super-M60/README.md

 Pretty much WIP since I'm not sure about the exact goal of this mod

 - Modifies both M60A1 and M60A3 to hypothetical M60A4 upgrade
-- Gives improved optics to the main gun and cupola HMG
+- M60A3 has improved GPS and FLIR
+- M60A1 still has a manual rangefinder but improved optics
+- Cupola HMG has LRF*, stabilization, better ammo and optics.
 - Better ammo
 - Better armor (+60% vs KE and +80% vs CE)
 - Better vehicle dynamics (1250 HP engine, improved transmission and suspension)
-- Optional better crew
+- Optional better crew (Loader, Gunner and Commander)
 - Limited mod configuration (MelonPreferences.cfg)

 ## Round types list: